keystonejs/keystone/docs/guides/mutation-lifecycle.md

 The Operational Phase for a `many` mutation will perform the Operational Phase for the corresponding `single` mutation across each item in parallel.

-The Operational Phase consists of seven distinct steps.
+The Operational Phase consists of the following distinct steps.

 #### 1. Resolve Defaults (`create`)

 The first step when creating a new item is to resolve any default values.

-Any fields which a) are not set on the provided item and b) have a configured default value will be set to the default value.
+Any fields which are not set on the provided item _and_ have a configured default value will be set to the default value.

 The default value of a field can be configured at `List` definition time with the config attribute `defaultValue`.

 The `defaultValue` may be a static value, or a function which returns either the value or a Promise.

-Custom field types can override this behaviour by defining the method `getDefaultValue()`.
+Custom field types can override this behavior by defining the method `getDefaultValue()`.

 Relationship fields do not currently support default values.

 #### 2a.
 Resolve Relationship (`create/update`)

-The create and update mutations specify the value of relationship fields using the [nested mutation] pattern.
+The create and update mutations specify the value of relationship fields using the nested mutation pattern.

 The nested mutations need to be resolved down to specific item IDs which will be inserted into the database.